halee9/vsa/README.md

 ## ✅ Summary

-- 🎮 Use `/text` for text commands or chat.
+- 🎙️ Use `/speech` from Unity to send `.wav` audio and receive command/response.
-- 🎙️ Use `/speech` to upload `.wav` audio.
+- ✏️ Use `/text` for Postman or local testing purposes.
-- 🎯 Use `command` for pet actions and `responseText` for conversational replies.
+- 🎯 Use `command` to trigger behaviors in Unity.
 - 🔊 Use `audioUrl` if `skipTTS=false`.
-- 💾 Conversations are stored in memory per user.
+- 💾 Server stores memory per user to enable conversational continuity.

 ---